dotjarvis/django-rest-framework/README.md

 # django-rest-framework
 The project is for learning 'Django rest API'.
-I'm using [youtube tutorial](https://www.youtube.com/watch?v=c708Nf0cHrs) series to learn the concepts
+I'm using [youtube tutorial](https://www.youtube.com/watch?v=c708Nf0cHrs) series by
+CodingEntrepreneurs to learn the concepts :)